 Phillipa Rewaj, Speech and Language Therapist

-If a person comes in to record his or her voice once there is already mild to moderate impairment, it is possible for us to “repair” the voice in the synthesis process using more of the donor average voice model to patch the damaged elements of the voice (adding more of the “base paint” to the personal colour).
+If a person comes in to record his or her voice once they are already starting to notice changes in their speech, it is possible for us to “repair” the voice in the synthesis process.
+We can use more of the donor average voice model to patch the damaged elements of the voice (adding more of the “base paint” to the personal colour), whilst still retaining the identity of the individual.
+Other synthetic speech methods cannot do this.

-To date, we have recorded the voices of around 1200 healthy individuals – old and young, male and female, and with a range of regional accents.
+To date, we have recorded the voices of over 1200 donors – old and young, male and female, and with a range of regional accents.
 We are always trying to expand our bank of voices, as the bigger the pool of donors, the closer we can get to creating a truly unique voice for an individual.